mosip/commons/id-repository/README.md

 # ID Repository

-ID Repository acts as a repository of Identity details of an Individual, and provides API based mechanism to store and retrieve Identity details by 1Registration Processor module.
+ID Repository acts as a repository of Identity details of an Individual, and provides API based mechanism to store and retrieve Identity details by Registration Processor module.

 Following are the pre-requisites for storing or retrieving Identity authentication of an individual